binast/binjs-ref/FORMAT.md

 additional optional children.
 Nodes that could only have one kind of children may find themselves accepting other children.
-While it is possible that large enough changes will require introducing an entirely new parser, the binjs format is designed to simplify the life of developers of parsers and transpilers, by making the format extensible enough that most changes in the JavaScript grammar and/or AST will not require breaking changes in a parser or transpiler.
+While it is possible that large enough changes will require introducing an entirely new parser, the BinJs format is designed to simplify the life of developers of parsers and transpilers, by making the format extensible enough that most changes in the JavaScript grammar and/or AST will not require breaking changes in a parser or transpiler.

-The binjs prepares itself for such changes by tagging all nodes of the AST with a *node kind* and *expecting that the set of node kinds will change as new versions of JavaScript appear*.
+The BinJs prepares itself for such changes by tagging all nodes of the AST with a *node kind* and *expecting that the set of node kinds will change as new versions of JavaScript appear*.
 Node kinds are simply strings, extracted from the specifications of JavaScript and representing the role of a node in an AST (e.g. `ArrayLiteral`, `AssignmentExpression`).
-The node kind lets the binjs parser lookup in its internal representation of the grammar to find out the arity of the node, the kind of children it accepts, etc.
+The node kind lets the BinJs parser lookup in its internal representation of the grammar to find out the arity of the node, the kind of children it accepts, etc.

 Should a new version of JavaScript introduce new AST nodes, the specifications of the new nodes will be published for use by parser/transpiler developers and will not affect existing nodes.
-Older binjs files will remain readable by updated parsers, while updated transpilers transpiling older source code will still be able to produce binjs files that can be read by older parsers.
+Older BinJs files will remain readable by updated parsers, while updated transpilers transpiling older source code will still be able to produce BinJs files that can be read by older parsers.

 Should a new version of JavaScript change the details of an existing AST node,